Left out of a Will. Contesting a Will.

 If there is no will.

 If there is no will or no executor named in the will or no executor prepared to act as executor the court will instead of granting probate grant ‘Administration’ usually to the person who has the largest entitlement to the assets of the estate.
-In NSW a family provision order will not be made until there is a grant of probate or administration of some kind.
+A family provision order will not be made until there is a grant of probate or administration of some kind.
 However in Queensland a family provision order can be made without the need for probate or administration.
-Even so, you should get legal advice about your rights as soon as possible to ensure your lawyer has time to make sure your case is as strong as possible
+Even so, you should ask us about your rights as soon as possible to ensure we have time to make sure your case is as strong as possible

-If there is no will the rules of intestacy will apply and each state have slightly different rules.
-As to which family member is entitled to provision out of the estate.
-If your share according to the rules in unfair in your opinion it is open to you to contest the law and make a family provision claim.
+If there is no will the rules of intestacy will apply and each state have slightly different rules as to which family member is entitled to provision out of the estate.
+If your share of the estate, according to those rules is not fair or proper you may have a claim for provision.

 Every case is different.

-Every case really different and that is why this law can be so complicated.
+Every case really is different and that is why this law can be so complicated.
 There are traps and pitfalls everywhere for the inexperienced.
-Contesting a will in New South Wales firstly involves an agreement between all concerned that the will is valid.
+Contesting a will firstly involves an agreement between all concerned that the will is valid.
 Only then can everyone concerned identify whether the will is fair.
 People frequently make many wills before their death so it is important to be looking at the last valid will and not be sidetracked by either earlier wills or invalid wills.